collingwood cfc watermark image

 His fairytale was completed when he was pre-listed by Gold Coast during October, and then traded to Collingwood (along with Murray Bushranger Jonathon Ceglar) in exchange for selection 25.

-He was one of the better performed Magpies on Grand Final day, kicking three goals in the first half and setting the side alight before Geelong reined him in.
+Krakouer was one of the better performed Magpies on Grand Final day that year, kicking three goals in the first half and setting the side alight before Geelong reined him in.

 CFC Career Stats